soheilAppear/FocusWeave/README.md

 - No eye tracking: confirm the device supports eye tracking, the Oculus loader is active, eye tracking is enabled in Meta/Oculus settings, and runtime permission is granted.
 - Gaze appears offset: make sure `trackingSpace` is the `OVRCameraRig/TrackingSpace` transform, not a camera or eye anchor.
 - Blur never engages: confirm `TargetAppear` is in `EXP_SHOW_TARGET`, the current target has an enabled collider, and `gazeSource.UsedEyeGazeThisFrame` is true if `requireEyeGazeForEngagement` is enabled.
+- Chromatic mode looks wrong: check that `blurShader` is assigned and the `CHROMABLUR_ON` keyword is being toggled (visible in Frame Debugger).
+Confirm `chromaticOffsetR/G/B` and `chromaticBlurStrength` are set to non-zero values.
 - Everything raycasts against the player rig: assign `ignoreRoot` on `GazeFixationDepthRaycast` and call `RebuildIgnoreColliderCache` after changing rig colliders.
 - Target disappears while walking: this is expected when `hideTargetWhenWalking` is enabled.
 - Passthrough view is blank or wrong: check the `OVRPassthroughLayer` reference and the view-mode visibility flags on `TargetAppear`.